 A lot of countries where employees are sent on assignments abroad offer not only new professional opportunities, but also, unfortunately, increased safety risks.
 Read today’s blog post to find out what’s important when traveling in potentially dangerous countries.
+This article is also going to help you with your private journeys abroad.

 Employees who are sent abroad by their companies are often well prepared to deal with the respective nations’ cultural and business-related characteristics.
 However, too many human resource representatives or their equivalents regrettably forget to keep another important issue in mind when it comes to preparation for an assignment abroad: the safety of the employees.
 This isn’t necessarily essential for every destination, but there are nevertheless some countries whose security situations are significantly different from our own.
 This is why we urgently recommend appropriate preparation for the sake of your employees.